Agriculture

 Value-Added Products of Mango

-In India, mango is abundantly available from March to mid-August.
+In India, mangoes are abundantly available from March to mid-August.
 It is used in both its raw and ripe stages.
 At the peak of its season, mango is produced in large quantities in India, so it can be preserved in different forms using various methods.
 Mango value-added products are also available in the Indian market.
 Value-added product processing reduces post-harvest loss and increases farmers’ income.
-It helps in off-season availability, generates employment opportunities, balances nutrients, and increases export trade and foreign exchange.
+It helps with off-season availability, generates employment opportunities, balances nutrients, and increases export trade and foreign exchange.
 Some value-added products of mango are listed below:

 • Mango Chutney